Rock Radio Scrapbook

 (Picture courtesy Gord Lansdell/vancouverbroadcasters.com)

-Mark Ogden tells us even more...
+Mark Ogden tells us more...

 "In 1987, Morey (operating as The Morey Organization) purchased Long Island’s WLIR-FM (reportedly for less than $1m, using personal savings).
 Ron (together with his sons) then operated ‘LIR (with new call letters WDRE-FM) and an associated network of other similarly-formatted/simulcasting stations in several states (called the Underground Network) until they sold their radio assets to Hispanic broadcaster Univision in 2004.